 Wayne Usiak, AIA, NCARB, CEO and Founder, BDA Architecture, Albuquerque, New Mexico

-Wayne designed his first animal hospital in 1977, and in 1981 won his first Veterinary Economics Hospital Design Competition award.
+Wayne designed his first animal hospital in 1977, and in 1981 won his first Hospital Design Competition award.
 In 1986, he founded BDA Architecture PC to specialize in the design of animal care facilities.
 Since that time, more than 700 projects have been completed in 46 states and 11 countries.
 Projects include small animal general practice, specialty referral, emergency, mixed practice, equine, veterinary university design, and boarding.
 More than 50 specialist-referral facilities have been completed, including facilities for surgical, ophthalmology, oncology, dermatology and critical care.
-The firm has been awarded more than 30 Veterinary Economics Hospital Design Competition awards, including Hospital of the Year numerous times.
+The firm has been awarded more than 30 dvm360 Hospital Design Competition awards, including Hospital of the Year numerous times.

 In 1998 BDA founded CMP, Inc., their in-house construction division.
 Since 1998, CMP has completed construction on over 60 animal care facilities.